Chris Columbus's unrealized projects: Spider-Man

 Joseph Kahn revealed that Columbus was considered to direct a Spider-Man movie in 1998 to 1999 before Sam Raimi was hired.

 2000s

 Will Sebastian

-In March 2003, Columbus was going to produce and possibly direct David Hubbard’s pitch for Warner Bros.
+In March 2003, Columbus was going to produce and possibly direct David Hubbard's pitch for Warner Bros.
 In February 2004, the title was revealed to be Will Sebastian and Columbus was set to produce while Mark Waters will direct the film.

 The Brief History of the Dead film

 In January 2004, Columbus was set to possibly direct and produce the film adaptation of Kevin Brockmeier‘s novel The Brief History of the Dead with David Auburn writing the script and Warner Bros. distributing.

 The Sub-Mariner

 In July 2004, Columbus was hired to direct a film adaptation of Namor.
 The film was supposed to be released in 2007, however, in 2005, Columbus abandoned the project.

 Slanted and Enchanted

-In September 2004, Columbus was set to direct and produce Ben Queen’s script Slanted and Enchanted about a lair returning home with Warner Bros. distributing.
+In September 2004, Columbus was set to direct and produce Ben Queen's script Slanted and Enchanted about a liar returning home with Warner Bros. distributing.